FoalTS/foal/docs/docs/common/validation-and-sanitization.md

 ### Ajv, the JSON Schema Validator

-FoalTS default validation and sanitization system is based on [Ajv](https://github.com/ajv-validator/ajv), a fast JSON Schema Validator.
+FoalTS default validation and sanitization system is based on [Ajv](https://github.com/ajv-validator/ajv) (version 6), a fast JSON Schema Validator.
 You'll find more details on how to define a shema on its [website](https://ajv.js.org/).

 ### Options